Adoptables

 Figgy previously lived with another cat, Saint, who she cared for deeply.
 She was the nurturing one, always grooming him and staying close.
 Now that Saint is in long-term medical foster care, we feel Figgy is ready to shine on her own.

-We believe she will do best as a solo cat or other animals, she currently is fostered in a house with 3 dogs and multiple cats but doesn't mind her independence.
+We believe she will do best as a solo cat or in a home with other animals, she currently is fostered in a house with 3 dogs and multiple cats but doesn't mind her independence.

 Figgy also has a medical condition called pillow foot (plasma cell pododermatitis), an autoimmune condition that affects the pads of her feet.
 It is well managed with a low-dose daily steroid and routine checkups to monitor for any flare-ups.
 Her care is simple and consistent, and we are happy to guide potential adopters through what to expect.